 (b) The board of county commissioners shall appoint the five regular members of the housing appeals board for the terms specified above.
 The board of county commissioners shall also appoint five alternate members at large to serve on the housing appeals board in the absence of any regular member.
-Alternate members shall be appointed to serve three-year staggered terms.
+Alternate members shall be appointed to serve three year staggered terms.
 Each alternate member, while attending any regular or special meeting of the housing appeals board and serving in the absence of any regular member, as provided in the rules of procedure of such board, shall have and exercise all the powers and duties of any regular member absent from the meeting.

-Rawls Howard, Planning and Inspections Director, presented the background information recorded above and stated the essence of the text amendment is that it will allow the Board of Adjustment to serve as the Housing Appeals Board for the county.
-Mr. Howard stated it is fairly common across the state to have the Board of Adjustment serve as the referee to work out differences.
-In response to a question from Commissioner Keefe, Mr. Howard explained the appeal process/timeline and stated the Board of Commissioners will still be the final step.
+Rawls Howard, Planning and Inspections Director, presented the background information recorded above and highlighted changes in the proposed text amendment that would move the duties of the Housing Appeals Board to the County's Board of Adjustment.
+In response to a question posed by Commissioner Boose, Mr. Howard stated from the perspective of citizens, an active Board of Adjustment serving as the House Appeals Board will ensure they have due process in place.